MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 ### Updates to `xcodeproj`

-The `xcodeproj` rules now has a `schemes` attribute that accepts targets that provide `XcodeSchemeInfo`.
+The `xcodeproj` rule now has a `schemes` attribute that accepts targets that provide `XcodeSchemeInfo`.
 The targets contained in `XcodeSchemeInfo` instances are included in the set of targets that are used to generate the Xcode project.
 Any targets that are provided via the `targets` attribute will have an `XcodeSchemeInfo` instance created for it.
 This ensures that the current